aurorascharff/rsc-workshop/STEPS.md

 - Excalidraw: "use server" mutateData.ts, back to the server
 - Kommentere kode
 - Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
+- Not recommended for data fetching unless specific use cases such as infinite scroll
 - Commit code

-## Write and use all server actions, make CRUD work
+### Write and use all server actions, make CRUD work

 - Create: action-prop, mention onClick and hydration and web standards, revalidate etter visning
 - Update: action-prop, onSubmit, hidden inputs or .bind, add all props prisma